gnugat-legacy/GnugatWizardBundle/README.md

     composer require 'acme/demo-bunlde:*'

-Find out more and get enchanted with the following [introduction](Resources/doc/01-introduction.md).
+Read more about this project with the following [introduction](Resources/doc/01-introduction.md).

 ![GnugatWizardBundle logo](Resources/img/logo.jpg)